Steps to Enrollment

 Not sure what kind of student you are?
 Let us help you figure it out before you get started.

-STEP 1 - Applying for Admissions
+STEP 1 - Apply for Admission

 After you submit the application, you will receive an acknowledgement email within 3-5 business days with your student identification number and confirmation that your application has been received.
 This email will link you to a personalized VIP page.
 The VIP page provides information on your specific areas of interest and will highlight your next steps in the application process.

 If you have questions, please email us or call the Admissions Information Center at 215-751-8010.